DennisdelRioCarbo/Team-11/README.md

 - And the Model Choice was:
     - Logistic Regression

-#### Slide 7:
-The Dataset Journey:
-- Create AWS RDS
-- Connect RDS to PostgreSQL
-- Create temp and main tables
-- Import csv files into temp tables
-- Check data imported properly
-- Clean and normalize data
-- Copy clean data into main tables
-- Join two tables, copy into a view
-- Read view in Python, make a DF
-- Remove records with null values
-- Copy clean dataset into a table on AWS

-#### Slide 17:
-- We explored the column names which are the ones mentioned previously and the data types which are either float64 or int64
-- We looked for null and duplicate values which we didn't find any

-#### Slide 18:
-- We then proceeded to explore graphically how the data in the different columns is distributed
-- We performed basic statistic exploration with pandas .describe() method

-#### Slide 21:
-The first Machine Learning model we chose is Logistic Regression as we are trying to predict a discrete binary outcome.
-Logistic regression is easier to implement, interpret, and very efficient to train.
-It can have good accuracy for many simple data sets and it performs well when the dataset is linearly separable.
-Although we believe Logistic regression might work in this case, logistic regression inherently runs on a linear model and there are other models available which could also prove useful

 #### Slide 25:
 Some recommendations for a future analysis would be to acquire more data and to get more information on how important each feature is, to get a more accurate model